On Composite Quantum Hypothesis Testing: Conditional quantum mutual information

-where we have used that the conditional quantum mutual information is additive on tensor product states.
-Now, we simply observe that $\sigma_{A^nB^nC^n}$ is permutation invariant and hence the claim can be deduced from Lem.~\ref{pinching} together with taking the limit $n\to\infty$. \end{proof}
+where we have used that the conditional quantum mutual information is additive on product states.
+Now, we simply observe that $\sigma_{A^nB^nC^n}$ is permutation invariant and hence the claim can be deduced from Lemma \ref{pinching} together with taking the limit superior $n\to\infty$. \end{proof}

-Together with previous work we find the following corollary that encompasses all known Markov type lower bounds on the conditional quantum mutual information.
+Together with previous work we find the following corollary that encompasses all known recoverability lower bounds on the conditional quantum mutual information.